Thomasorus/botoz/README.md

-# 🤖 BOTOZ 3000 🤖
+# 🤖 BOTOZ 🤖

-A python 3 script that download youtube videos, convert them to mp3, generate an XML file.
-Extremely opiniated to work for a specific use case, and talks too much.
+> A bunch of command line scripts to automate repetitive tasks podcasters have to do.

+## The tasks

+Botoz can execute 3 tasks:

+- Turn a youtube video to an mp3 file, create an xml file with the `<item>` part pre-filled, then update the main xml file.
+- Create an xml file with the `<item>` part prefilled with the metadata found inside an existing mp3 file, then update the main xml file.
+- Create an xml file with the `<channel>` part automatically written from the config file.

 ## How to use